Attested: Magancia or Magantia at position 290 in the Ravenna Cosmography

 Where: Probably the Isle of Skye, around NG3937.
-Located by its position in RC's sequence of names and by its name.
+Located by its position in the Cosmography's sequence of names and by its name.

 Name origin: Magantia naturally means something like ‘great opposite’, based on PIE *magh- ‘to have power’ or *meg- ‘big, great’ (as in μεγα, magnus etc) plus *ant- ‘forehead’ (which led to αντι ‘opposite’ etc).